Crisis in South Sudan

 Why Donate to UNICEF?
 It’s the Smart Way to Make Your Money Go Further for Children in South Sudan

-- Last year, UNICEF provided lifesaving treatment for nearly 207,000 children suffering from severe acute malnutrition
+- In 2018, UNICEF provided lifesaving treatment to more than 176,000 children suffering from severe acute malnutrition, including many in highly inaccessible regions

-- UNICEF helped 520,000 children who were out of school get back to learning by rehabilitating schools damaged by the conflict, training teachers, distributing textbooks and classroom supplies and creating safe places where children
+- UNICEF helped 550,000 children who were out of school get back to learning by rehabilitating schools damaged by the conflict, training teachers, distributing textbooks and classroom supplies and creating safe places where children could study and play

 Meet the Children of South Sudan

 “They will kill me if they find me,” says James, who’s been looking over his shoulder ever since he escaped from the armed group that abducted him nearly four years ago.
-James’ ordeal began when soldiers dragged him off a bus he was on into the bush, gave him a gun and sent him to fight.
-James managed to escape to a town, where a UNICEF-supported vocational training center helped him and other children who’ve been forcibly conscripted reintegrate back into the community and learn skills he needed to move ahead with his life.
+James’s ordeal began when soldiers dragged him off a bus into the bush, gave him a gun and sent him to fight.
+James managed to escape to a town, where a UNICEF-supported vocational training center helped him and other forcibly conscripted children reintegrate into the community and learn skills he needed to move ahead with his life.
 With that support, James is now taking comfort in a productive daily routine and learning electronics.

 UNICEF and partners are working tirelessly in South Sudan, Syria, Yemen, Bangladesh and around the world to save and protect children.
-With a presence in 190 countries, UNICEF has helped save more children’s lives than any other humanitarian organization in the world.
+With a presence in 190 countries and territories, UNICEF has helped save more children’s lives than any other humanitarian organization in the world.